OMWG Roadmap

 Storage and Representation

 The ontologies and the sets of instances are stored in a repository which can efficiently deal with large ontologies.
 The ontologies are tightly connected to the other layers of the system and the provenance of their different parts is known due to the tracking process.
+The OMS repository support different ontology language and semantics, it is based on a semi-structured/graph-based data model.

 The repository access is made with a query language supporting conjunctive queries; these queries can also include data types, aggregation functions or range queries.
 Search is possible on literals with the use of keywords.
+The query results are structured and can be presented like search engines results pages.
+The query language provides closure.

 The OMS repository interface adheres to a standard; it integrates multiple ontologies repositories in a single logical one.
 The system is able to deal with multiple users (see versioning) and adheres to the ACID paradigm; it includes transactions, logging and locking.